Osroene

-Osroene or Osrhoene (/Qz'ri:ni:/; Ὀσροηνή) was an ancient kingdom and region in Upper Mesopotamia.
-The Kingdom of Osroene, also known as the "Kingdom of Edessa" (ܡܠܟܘܬܐ ܕܒܝܬ ܐܘܪܗܝ / "Kingdom of Urhay"), according to the name of its capital city (now Şanlıurfa, Turkey), existed from the 2nd century BC, up to the 3rd century AD, and was ruled by the Abgarid dynasty.
+Osroene (/Qz'ri:ni:/; Ὀσροηνή), also spelled Osrhoene, was an ancient kingdom and region in Upper Mesopotamia.
+The Kingdom of Osroene, also known as the Kingdom of Edessa (ܡܠܟܘܬܐ ܕܒܝܬ ܐܘܪܗܝ, "Kingdom of Urhay") after its capital city (now Şanlıurfa, Turkey), existed from the 2nd century BC up to the 3rd century AD, and was ruled by the Nabataean Arab Abgarid dynasty.
 They were generally allied with the Parthians.

 History

-The Kingdom of Osroene enjoyed semi-autonomy to complete independence from the years of 132 BC to AD 214.
-The kingdom's population was of mixed culture, being Syriac-speaking (Note: The local Aramaic dialect.) from the earliest times.
-The city's cultural setting was fundamentally Syriac, alongside strong Greek, Arab and Parthian influences.
+The Kingdom of Osroene enjoyed semi-autonomy to complete independence from the years of 132 BC to around AD 213.
+The kingdom's population was of mixed culture, being Aramaic and then Syriac-speaking from the earliest times.
+The city's cultural setting was fundamentally Semitic (Syrian-Aramaic and Arab), alongside Greek and Parthian influences.

-The ruling Abgarid dynasty was deposed by the Romans during the reign of Roman Emperor Caracalla (211–217), probably in 214 or 216, and Osroene was incorporated as a province, but it was briefly reestablished during the reign of Roman emperor Gordianus III (238–244).
+The ruling Abgarid dynasty was deposed by the Romans during the reign of Roman Emperor Caracalla (211–217), probably in 213, and large parts of the kingdom of Osroene were incorporated into the already existing Roman province of the same name.
+Whether the kingdom of Osrhoene continued to exist as a rump state in the following decades is a matter of debate—in each case, it briefly existed during the reign of Roman emperor Gordianus III (238–244).
 Christianity came early to Osroene.
 From 318, Osroene was a part of the Diocese of the East.
 By the 5th century, Edessa had become a main center of Syriac literature and learning.
 In 608, the Sasanian emperor, Khosrow II (590–628), took Osroene.
 It was briefly reconquered by the Byzantines, but in 638 it fell to the Muslims as part of the Muslim conquests.